dmarcwise/dmarc-wiki/src/lib/providers/mailchimp.svelte.md

 While you may find guides and resources telling you to add `include:servers.mcsv.net` to your SPF record, there's no technical reason to do that: if anything, this will increase the risk of reaching the limit of 10 DNS lookups.

 [Source](https://mailchimp.com/help/my-campaign-from-name-shows-mcsvnet/)

+### With dedicated IP

+Mailchimp is capable of sending SPF-aligned emails when a dedicated IP is configured.
+Contact Mailchimp's support for more information, as there is no public documentation about this.

 </Block>